-Nitrogen Metabolism in the American Cockroach: An Examination of Whole Body Ammonium and other Cations Excreted in Relation to Water Requirements
+Nitrogen Metabolism in the American Cockroach: An Examination of Whole Body and Fat Body Regulation of Cations in Response to Nitrogen Balance

 - Views Icon Views

 - Search Site

 DONALD E. MULLINS, DONALD G. COCHRAN; Nitrogen Metabolism in the American Cockroach: An Examination of Whole Body and Fat Body Regulation of Cations in Response to Nitrogen Balance.
 J Exp Biol 1 December 1974; 61 (3): 557–570. doi: https://doi.org/10.1242/jeb.61.3.557